mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` has now a new mode 'Moving Average' which takes the minimum of a moving window average as the flat background.
 - :ref:`StartLiveData <algm-StartLiveData>` and its dialog now support dynamic listener properties, based on the specific LiveListener being used.
-- :ref: All algorithms using `AsciiPointBase` now have a new property 'Separator' which allows the delimiter to be set to either comma, space or tab.
-This affects `SaveReflCustomAscii <algm-SaveReflCustomAscii>`, `SaveReflThreeColumnAscii <algm-SaveReflThreeColumnAscii>`, `SaveANSTOAscii <algm-SaveANSTOAscii>` and `SaveILLCosmosAscii <algm-SaveILLCosmosAscii>`.
+- All algorithms using AsciiPointBase now have a new property 'Separator' which allows the delimiter to be set to either comma, space or tab.
+This affects :ref:`SaveReflCustomAscii <algm-SaveReflCustomAscii>`, :ref:`SaveReflThreeColumnAscii <algm-SaveReflThreeColumnAscii>`, :ref:`SaveANSTOAscii <algm-SaveANSTOAscii>` and :ref:`SaveILLCosmosAscii <algm-SaveILLCosmosAscii>`.
 - :ref:`ReplaceSpecialValues <algm_ReplaceSpecialValues>` now can replace 'small' values below a user specified threshold.
+- :ref:`Stitch1DMany <algm-Stitch1DMany>` has a new property 'ScaleFactorFromPeriod' which enables it to apply scale factors from a particular period when stitching group workspaces.
+The documentation for this algorithm has also been improved.

 Deprecated
 ##########